rclone/rclone/docs/content/cache.md

 through cache and know that a smaller number of requests per second will allow you to work with it then you can use this setting for that.

-A good balance of all the other settings and warmup times should make this setting useless but it is available to set for more special cases.
+A good balance of all the other settings should make this setting useless but it is available to set for more special cases.

 **NOTE**: This will limit the number of requests during streams but other API calls to the cloud provider like directory listings will still pass.

-**Default**: 4

-#### --cache-warm-up-rps=RATE/SECONDS ####

-This setting allows `cache` to change its settings for warmup mode or revert back from it.

-`cache` keeps track of all open files and when there are `RATE` files open during `SECONDS` window of time reached it will activate warmup and change its settings as explained in the `Warmup mode` section.

-When the number of files being open goes under `RATE` in the same amount of time, `cache` will disable this mode.

-**Default**: 3/20
+**Default**: disabled

 #### --cache-writes ####